-Successful M.S. applicants typically possess a B.A. or B.S. in Computer Science, Computer Science and Engineering, or Computer Enginering.
-Specifically, the M.S. program in Computer Science and Engineering maintains the following minimum requirements for admission as a regular (i.e., non-provisional) student:
+Successful M.S. applicants typically possess a B.A. or B.S. in Computer Science, Computer Science and Engineering, or Computer Engineering.
+Specifically, the M.S. program in Computer Science and Engineering maintains the following minimum requirements for admission:

 Students missing a small portion of these courses may be admitted under the condition that they complete the requirements during their degree.
 As the M.S. program does permit 6 credits of upper-division CSE undergraduate courses to be counted towards the degree, in some cases completion of the requirements above can also serve to meet M.S. degree requirements.

-For further details, including limits on course and credit transfer, the M.S.
-Program Description in the Graduate Catalog.
+For further details, including limits on course and credit transfer, see the The Graduate School, Admissions..

 Accepted students with a bachelor’s degree in computer science or a related area typically complete the M.S. degree requirements in two or three semesters of full-time study.
 Students with a less comprehensive computing background may require additional time.
 Teaching assistants and research assistants typically require more time to complete the program, as they must allocate effort to these non-course-related activities.
 Under normal conditions, on-campus students–even those holding teaching or research assistantships–complete the M.S. degree requirements in four semesters or less.